-- How to consider the effect of their online actions on others and know how to recognise and display respectful behaviour online and the importance of keeping personal information private - Why social media, some computer games and online gaming, for example, are age restricted - That for most people the internet is an integral part of life and has many benefits - That the internet can also be a negative place where online abuse, trolling, bullying and harassment take place, which can have a negative impact on mental health - Where and how to report concerns and get support with issues online - simple selfcare techniques, including the importance of rest, time spent with friends and family and the benefits of hobbies and interests - It is common for people to experience mental ill health.
-For many people who do, the problems can be resolved if the right support is made available, especially if accessed early enough

-- The importance of respecting others, even when they are very different from them (for example, physically, in character, personality or backgrounds), or make different choices or have different preferences or beliefs. - Key facts about puberty and the changing adolescent body, particularly from age 9 through to age 11, including physical and emotional changes. - The characteristics of healthy family life, commitment to each other, including in times of difficulty, protection and care for children and other family members, the importance of spending time together and sharing each other's lives - That most friendships have ups and downs, and that these can often be worked through so that the friendship is repaired or even strengthened - That there is a normal range of emotions (e.g. happiness, sadness, anger, fear, surprise, nervousness) and scale of emotions that all humans experience in relation to different experiences and situations - How to recognise and talk about their emotions, including having a varied vocabulary of words to use when talking about their own and others' feelings.
+Prepare for secondary school Benefits of rationing time spent online, the risks of excessive time spent on electronic devices and the impact of positive and negative content online on their own and other's mental and physical wellbeing How to consider the effect of their online actions on others and know how to recognise and display respectful behaviour online and the importance of keeping personal information private Why social media, some computer games and online gaming, for example, are age restricted That for most people the internet is an integral part of life and has many benefits That the internet can also be a negative place where online abuse, trolling, bullying and harassment take place, which can have a negative impact on mental health Where and how to report concerns and get support with issues online simple selfcare techniques, including the importance of rest, time spent with friends and family and the benefits of hobbies and interests It is common for people to experience mental ill health.
+For many people who do, the problems can be resolved if the right support is made available, especially if accessed early enough Topic 6 - Coping with Change The importance of respecting others, even when they are very different from them (for example, physically, in character, personality or backgrounds), or make different choices or have different preferences or beliefs.
+Key facts about puberty and the changing adolescent body, particularly from age 9 through to age 11, including physical and emotional changes.
+The characteristics of healthy family life, commitment to each other, including in times of difficulty, protection and care for children and other family members, the importance of spending time together and sharing each other's lives That most friendships have ups and downs, and that these can often be worked through so that the friendship is repaired or even strengthened That there is a normal range of emotions (e.g. happiness, sadness, anger, fear, surprise, nervousness) and scale of emotions that all humans experience in relation to different experiences and situations How to recognise and talk about their emotions, including having a varied vocabulary of words to use when talking about their own and others' feelings.

-Key facts about puberty and the changing adolescent body, particularly from age 9 through to age 11, including physical and emotional changes How important friendships are in making us feel happy and secure, and how people choose and make friends The importance of respecting others, even when they are very different from them (for example, physically, in character, personality or backgrounds), or make different choices or have different preferences or beliefs That there is a normal range of emotions (e.g. happiness, sadness, anger, fear, surprise, nervousness) and scale of emotions that all humans experience in relation to different experiences and situations -- --
+Key facts about puberty and the changing adolescent body, particularly from age 9 through to age 11, including physical and emotional changes How important friendships are in making us feel happy and secure, and how people choose and make friends The importance of respecting others, even when they are very different from them (for example, physically, in character, personality or backgrounds), or make different choices or have different preferences or beliefs That there is a normal range of emotions (e.g. happiness, sadness, anger, fear, surprise.